jamiewessels/Capstone-3-Proposal/README.md

 #### Background:
-While there are many chord identifiers based on audio input, I have not identified chord identifiers based on image.
-I think this could have an impact during this time of virtual learning and could also aid deaf people in learning to play the piano.
+While there are many chord identifiers based on audio input, I have not found many chord identifiers based on image.
+I think this could have an impact during this time of virtual learning and could also aid deaf people learn to play the piano.
 This would be a precursor to transcribing a song based on a video of someone playing.

-#### Concerns:
-Many of the images would be of my hand or my husband’s hand.
-We are asking friends who have access to a piano to also send images to add to the collection.
-It’s quick to take the different images, so I am shooting for 300 images per class (right now I have about 200 per class).
-I would then use an augmenter to make more images and add variability.
-I am concerned about bias if most of the hands are mine or my husbands (we are both white).
-So far pictures are from 4 different keyboards and 5 different people.
-Continuing to collect images.

 #### Example of an Image:
 <p align="left">